The Baker's Table

 Pie Crust Recipe FAQs

-Why use salted butter instead of unsalted?
+Why does this easy pie crust recipe use salted butter instead of unsalted?

 Salted butter adds both flavor and function.
 The added salt slightly strengthens the gluten network, making the dough more elastic and easier to roll out.
 It also deepens the overall flavor, which balances sweet fillings beautifully.

-What does vinegar do in pie crust?
+What does apple cider vinegar do in this pie crust recipe?

 Apple cider vinegar is a gentle gluten inhibitor.
 By slightly lowering the dough's pH, it limits gluten formation and helps keep the crust tender.
 It also slows oxidation, which can dull the flavor of the flour if the dough rests for long periods.